Olivia Raney Library: History

 On January 3, 1963, the Olivia Raney Public Library reopened in a renovated Kress Department Store building at Fayetteville Street Mall.
 The original library building was demolished in 1966.

-The new Olivia Raney library building would come to share space with the county.
+The new Olivia Raney Library building would come to share space with the county.
 The first floor of the building was converted into a temporary location for the future Business and Professional Library.
 Ultimately, in 1985, the state purchased the Olivia Raney for $700,000 in order to convert it into an Attorney General’s office.

-The Olivia Raney’s local history materials were relocated between the Cameron Village and Southeast Regional locations.
+The Olivia Raney local history materials were relocated between the Cameron Village and Southeast Regional locations.
 A Local History Task Force was formed in 1992 to help establish a permanent local history collection, and the formation of a dedicated local history library is attributed to this task force.

 It would take until 1996 for an Olivia Raney library to reopen to the public, as its current iteration as a local history library in the Wake County Office Park.

-Community Impact
+Community impact

 From its opening, the Olivia Raney Library served as a “cultural center” for Raleigh in part because of its auditorium, which allowed it to host debates, dramas and musical events.
 The building often saw about 100 patrons at one time in its first year.
 Its reference department saw regular use by literary club members as well as the students and teachers of nearby schools such as St. Mary’s, Wake Forest College and the Baptist Female University, now known as Meredith College.
 The library’s periodical indexes with several complete and near-complete files were especially popular.
 There were 4,000 books on the shelves and 32,000 books circulated in the Olivia Raney Library's first year.
 In 1931, the yearly circulation was 217,000 books from a collection of about 25,000 books.

 Notable instances of community outreach, before the library’s first major renovation, included processing thousands of books to ship to World War I camp libraries, on 1917 and 1918.
 Starting in 1928, with the help of Women’s Club volunteers, books were distributed to shut-ins and the St. Luke’s Home for Old Ladies; a 250 book collection was placed in Rex Hospital on April 1928, and a smaller collection was placed in the Mary Elizabeth Hospital a few months later.
 The Olivia Raney Library also provided outreach to county community libraries, assisting with curating collections, processing books, and loaning from their own location.

 The Olivia Raney Library also operated a bookmobile with a three-month demonstration occurring in 1941 and over 50 stops established by spring of 1942.
 The bookmobile was shared between the Olivia Raney Library and the Richard B. Harrison Library, meaning it alternately served white and Black patrons, across twelve consecutive days for the former and eight for the latter.